syncfusion-content/maui-docs/MAUI/ListView/item-drag-and-drop.md

 ---
 layout: post
-title: Item Reordering in .NET MAUI ListView control | Syncfusion
+title: Item Reordering in .NET MAUI ListView Control | Syncfusion
-description: Learn here all about Item Reordering support in Syncfusion .NET MAUI ListView (SfListView) control and more.
+description: Learn here all about Item Reordering support in the Syncfusion .NET MAUI ListView (SfListView) control and more.
 platform: MAUI
 control: SfListView
 documentation: ug